IlyaOrson/KickedRotor/README.md

 ## Interactive Exploration 🧑‍🔬

-Here's what you can do:

 - **Play with K**: Start with K = 0.5 and watch ordered, predictable motion.
 Crank it up past K ≈ 0.971635... (the critical parameter) and witness the onset of global chaos.
 - **Click new paths**: Each click sets an initial system state that evolves into a trajectory following the equations of motion.
 Watch the system's unexpected symmetries unfold!
 - **Hunt for Islands**: Even in the chaotic sea (high K), you can find stable islands.
 These "KAM tori" are the last survivors of order in a chaotic world.
 Can you find them?

 ## Final thoughts 💭

 Perhaps the most profound insight from the kicked rotor is this: chaos and order aren't opposites - they're dance partners in a cosmic swing.
-Playing with the interactive visualization we are exploring fundamental principles that relate seemingly unrelated physical phenomena, from atomic behavior to celestial mechanics.
+Playing with the interactive visualization we are exploring fundamental principles that relate seemingly unrelated physical phenomena, from atomic behaviour to celestial mechanics.

 So go ahead, start clicking!
-Every trajectory tells a story about the balance between predictability and chaos in our universe.
+Every trajectory tells a story about the balance between predictability and chaos.

 ---